RenaudDev/RemoteWebsite/content/blog/Dropshipping Business/index.md

 ---
 ## Introduction

 Dropshipping is a popular e-commerce business model that allows entrepreneurs to sell products without the need for inventory or a physical storefront.
 This low barrier to entry has made it an attractive option for aspiring business owners who want to capitalize on the growing demand for online shopping.
-With the rise of the digital age, more and more people are turning to online shopping for the convenience and variety it offers.
-As a result, there has never been a better time to start a dropshipping business and tap into this expanding market.
+After looking at a wide variety of businesses people can start online, we positioned the dropshipping business as one of the [top 7 remote businesses to launch online this year](/blog/7-remote-business-ideas-to-start-in-2023).

 In this guide, we will walk you through the step-by-step process of launching and running a successful dropshipping business.
 So buckle up because this one is going to be thorough.